rizwanniazigroupdocs/aspose-pdf-cloud-go/README.md

 These SDKs are now fully supported.
 If you have any questions, see any bugs or have enhancement request, feel free to reach out to us at [Free Support Forums](https://forum.aspose.cloud/c/pdf).

 Extract Text & Images of a PDF document online https://products.aspose.app/pdf/parser.

-## Key Features
+## PDF Processing Features

-* Work with Aspose for Cloud storage.
-* Create PDF documents from different formats.
+- Add PDF document's header & footer in text or image format.
+- Add tables & stamps (text or image) to PDF documents.
-* Convert local or remote PDF documents to different formats.
+- Append multiple PDF documents to an existing file.
-* Split one PDF document to pages and save as separate documents.
-* Merge multiple PDF documents.
-* Get word count of all PDF pages.
-* Manipulate document properties.
-* Add, copy, move or delete PDF pages.
-* Convert all or specific pages to other formats.
-* Update form fields.
+- Work with PDF attachments, annotations, & form fields.
-* Replace Images in a PDF file.
-* Get all annotations from a PDF page.
+- Apply encryption or decryption to PDF documents & set a password.
-* Get all links from a PDF page.
+- Delete all stamps & tables from a page or entire PDF document.
-* Get all attachments from a PDF.

-### New Features & Recent API Changes

-#### 20.10
+- Delete a specific stamp or table from the PDF document by its ID.
+- Replace single or multiple instances of text on a PDF page or from the entire document.
+- Extensive support for converting PDF documents to various other file formats.
+- Extract various elements of PDF files & make PDF documents optimized.

+## Read & Write PDF Formats

+PDF, EPUB, HTML, TeX, SVG, XML, XPS, FDF, XFDF
+## Save PDF As
+XLS, XLSX, PPTX, DOC, DOCX, MobiXML, JPEG, EMF, PNG, BMP, GIF, TIFF, Text
+## Read PDF Formats
+MHT, PCL, PS, XSLFO, MD

+## Enhancements in Version 20.12
+- A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .Net.

+## Enhancements in Version 20.10
-* A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .Net.
+- A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .Net.

-#### 20.9
-* Implemented custom fonts for Annotation API.
-* Implemented possibility to apply redaction annotation.
-Now you can apply annotation when adding or updating.

-#### 20.8
+## Enhancements in Version 20.9
 * Implemented custom fonts for Text API.
 * Added custom fonts for Table API.
 * Added support for custom fonts for Stamps API.
 * Support for custom fonts for Header/Footer API.
 * Included custom fonts for Replace Text API.

-#### 20.7
-* Added Support for PDF_A_3A Format.
-* Included support for "MaxResolution" option in OptimizeOption.
-* Implemented Info action.
-* Support ImageCompressionOptions in OptimizeOptions.

 ## Installation
 Put the package under your project folder and add the following in import: